andmarti1424/sc-im/Readme.md

 - GNUPlot interaction.
 - Scripting support with LUA.
 Also with triggers and c dynamic linked modules.
 - Implement external functions in the language you prefer and use them in SC-IM.
-- Use SC-IM as a non-interactive calculator, reading its input from a external script.
+- Use SC-IM as a non-interactive calculator, reading its input from an external script.
-- Input and Output was completely rewritten.

 About the name, the idea is that the program can be identified as another vim-like app.
 SC-IM stands for Spreadsheet Calculator Improvised. :-)